leo0514/vpc-on-classic-network/using-vpn.md

 - View the VPN logs to determine any other factors which leave the VPN connection down.
 See [Using LogDNA to view VPN logs](/docs/vpc-on-classic-network?topic=vpc-on-classic-network-using-logdna-to-view-vpn-logs) to find out how to view these logs.

 ### The connection is up but you cannot access resources in VPC from on-premise network
+{: #vpn-connection-up-but-cannot-access-resources-in-vpc-from-onpremises}
+{: troubleshoot}
+{: support}

 - Check the routing configuration on the on-premise network and make sure the traffic to IBM VPC is routed to peer VPN gateway properly.
 - Make sure firewall rules on the peer VPN gateway allow traffic between the subnet in IBM and on-premise network.
 - Make sure network ACLs and security group rules in IBM VPC allow traffic between subnet in IBM and on-premise network.

-## FAQ
+## FAQs
 {: #vpn-faq}

-**When I create a VPN gateway, can I create VPN connections at the same time?**
+### When I create a VPN gateway, can I create VPN connections at the same time?
+{: #when-i-create-a-vpn-gateway-can-i-create-vpn-connections}
+{: faq}
+{: support}

 If you use the API or CLI, VPN connections must be created after the VPN gateway is created.
 In the IBM Cloud console, you can create the gateway and a connection at the same time.

-**If I delete a VPN gateway that has VPN connections attached, what will happen to the connections?**
+### If I delete a VPN gateway that has VPN connections attached, what will happen to the connections?
+{: #if-i-delete-vpn-gateway-that-has-vpn-connections-attached}
+{: faq}
+{: support}

-The VPN connections are deleted along with the VPN gateway.
+If you delete a VPN gateway that has attached connections, the VPN connections are deleted along with the VPN gateway.

-**Will IKE or IPsec policies be deleted if I delete a VPN gateway or VPN connection?**
+### Will IKE or IPsec policies be deleted if I delete a VPN gateway or VPN connection?
+{: #will-ike-or-ipsec-policies-be-deleted}
+{: faq}
+{: support}

-No, IKE and IPsec policies can apply to multiple connections.
+IKE and IPsec policies can apply to multiple connections.
+Therefore, IKE or IPsec policies are not deleted if you delete a VPN gateway or VPN connection.

-**What happens to a VPN gateway if I try to delete the subnet that the gateway is located on?**
+### What happens to a VPN gateway if I try to delete the subnet that the gateway is located on?
+{: #what-happens-to-a-vpn-gateway-if-i-try-to-delete-the-subnet}
+{: faq}
+{: support}

-The subnet cannot be deleted if any instances are present, including the VPN gateway.
+A subnet cannot be deleted if any instances are present, including the VPN gateway.

-**Are there default IKE and IPsec policies?**
+### Are there default IKE and IPsec policies?
+{: #are-there-default-ike-ipsec-policies}
+{: faq}
+{: support}

 When you create a VPN connection without referencing a policy ID (IKE or IPsec), auto-negotiation is used.

-**Why do I need to choose a subnet during VPN gateway provisioning?**
+### Why do I need to choose a subnet during VPN gateway provisioning?
+{: #why-do-i-need-to-choose-a-subnet-during-provisioning}
+{: faq}
+{: support}

-The subnet connects the VPN gateway with other resources in your VPC.
+A subnet connects the VPN gateway with other resources in your VPC.
 The recommended best practice is to create a dedicated subnet for the VPN gateway, with no other VPC instances on this subnet, to ensure there are enough free private IPs in the subnet.
 A VPN gateway needs 8 private IP addresses to accommodate HA and rolling upgrades.

-**In which zone does the VPN gateway reside?**
+### In which zone does the VPN gateway reside?
+{: #in-which-zone-does-the-vpn-gateway-reside}
+{: faq}
+{: support}

 The VPN gateway resides in the zone with the subnet you chose during provisioning.
 Remember that the VPN gateway only serves the VPC instances in the same zone and the same VPC.
 Therefore, VPC instances in other zones can't leverage the VPN gateway to communicate with an on-premise private network.
 For zone fault tolerance, you must deploy one VPN gateway per zone.

-**What should I do if I am using ACLs on the subnet that is used to deploy the VPN gateway?**
+### What should I do if I am using ACLs on the subnet that is used to deploy the VPN gateway?
+{: #what-should-i-do-if-i-am-using-acls-on-the-subnet-used-to-deploy-the-vpn}
+{: faq}
+{: support}

+If you are using ACLs on the subnet used to deploy the VPN gateway, make sure to follow the link to allow the [ACLs required for instance creation](/docs/vpc-on-classic?topic=vpc-on-classic-rias-error-messages#acl_rule_does_not_allow).

-Make sure the following ACL rules are in place to allow management traffic and VPN tunnel traffic:
+In addition, make sure the following ACL rules are in place to allow management traffic and VPN tunnel traffic:

 * **Inbound rules**
-    - Allow protocol TCP source port 9091
     - Allow protocol TCP source port 10514
     - Allow protocol TCP source port 443
     - Allow protocol TCP source port 80